eebor/ordinarycalc/README.md

-# Mega ordinary calc with runtime
+# Mega ordinary calc

-Don't repeat it if you're in your right mind.
+If you are reading this, then this project was created not for interesting functionality, but for interesting code Don't repeat it if you're in your right mind.
 ## Introduction
 This project was created with the purpose of learning about architecture at a low level.